wintechis/blast/README.md

 Most of this application (see bold text below) works out of the box.
 Just open the index.html file in your favorite Browser.
 If you want to use the save/load features, however you have to host the files on a server, see [Saving & loading](#saving--loading) for more infos on this.

-**Blocks that perform fetch request, like the http-request or the SPARQL-blocks, require BLAST to be hosted on a server.**
+> :warning: **Blocks that perform fetch request, like the http-request or the SPARQL-blocks, require BLAST to be hosted on a server.**

-**Some of BLAST's block require you to use Chrome 89 or newer on Windows with `chrome://flags/#enable-experimental-web-platform-features` enabled.**
+> :warning: **Some of BLAST's blocks require you to use Chrome 89 or newer on Windows with `chrome://flags/#enable-experimental-web-platform-features` enabled.**

 The build pipeline deploys the current version to https://paul.ti.rw.fau.de/~qa60fyri/testing/blast/.